-Sheet Pan Chicken Thighs With Sausage And Potatoes is the perfect meal for a cold day, and an easy and delicious dish to serve to guests.
-The hearty dish is complimented with surprising flavors like oregano and orange zest, which blend to create an amazingly flavorful dish.
+Easy Sheet Pan Chicken Thighs With Crispy Potatoes is the perfect meal for a cold day, and an easy and delicious dish to serve to guests.
+The hearty sheet pan dinner is complimented with surprising flavors like oregano and orange zest, which blend to create an amazingly flavorful dish.

 I love to cook, and there are times when I happily slave for hours over a dish for my family or friends, testing out new recipes and trying intricate techniques.
-But lately, I’m all about easy, and nothing is easier than a sheet pan dinner.
+But lately, I’m all about minimal effort in the kitchen, and nothing is easier than a sheet pan meal.
 And I’m truly loving this sheet pan chicken with sausage, potatoes, and orange zest.
+It's one of my favorite sheet pan recipes and is so easy for a weeknight, or a fancy dinner!

 What I Love About This Easy One Pan Weeknight Meal!

-- These sheet-pan chicken thighs are stupid-simple to make.
+- Easy.
+These sheet-pan chicken thighs are stupid-simple to make.
 You literally just pile everything on the pan - the chicken, sausage, onion, potatoes, garlic, and spices - and your oven does all the work.
-The best hands-off meal ever!
+The best hands-off meal ever and a great recipe for busy weeknights.

 - It’s so so good.
-This sheet pan chicken thighs recipe is layered with surprising flavors like oregano and orange zest, which complement the chicken and the spiciness of the sausage perfectly.
+This easy weeknight dinner is layered with amazing flavor like oregano and orange zest, which complement the juicy chicken thighs and the spiciness of the sausage perfectly.

-- Easy enough for a weeknight dinner, but fancy enough for company.
+- Great for company.
+Easy enough for a weeknight dinner, but fancy enough for company.
 Just throw everything on a nice-looking platter and voila, dinner is served!

-The name of the dish sort of gives it away, but here are a few more details:
+The name of the dish sort of gives it away, but here are a few more details on the simple ingredients you'll need for chicken thigh sheet pan dinner:

 - Chicken.
-I love using chicken thighs when roasting chicken because they’re much more forgiving than breasts which can easily dry out in the oven if you’re not careful.
-Be sure to use bone-in as the meat will be a bit more flavorful and tender.
+I love using skin-on chicken thighs when roasting chicken because they’re much more forgiving than breasts which can easily dry out in the oven if you’re not careful.
+Be sure to use bone-in chicken thighs as the meat will be a bit more flavorful and tender.
+Plus the crispy skin on the chicken is so delicious.

 - Italian sausages.
 I love using hot Italian sausage in this dish to pump up the heat, but if you’re not a spice fanatic like me, you can use mild and it will still taste delicious.
 Sometimes I even use a mix, especially when I know I’m serving it to little ones.

 - Potatoes.
-You can choose what type of potato you like here, but I think Yukon gold potatoes work great.
+You can choose what type of potato you like here, but I think Yukon gold potatoes or baby potatoes work great.
 Just be sure to cut them in a similar size so that they all cook evenly.

 - Onion and garlic cloves.
 These amp up the flavor.
 You can really use any kind of onion you want to - I used sweet onion here but have used red onion with great success in the past.
 And, have you ever had roasted onion quarters?
 Yuuumm…

-How To Make This Delicious Sheet Pan Chicken Thighs With Sausage And Potatoes Recipe
+How To Make This Delicious Sheet Pan Chicken Thighs With Sausage And Crispy Potatoes Recipe

 No real tricks here folks -just arrange all the ingredients on a sheet pan and bake.
-Here’s the order I like to follow:
+Follow these simple steps.

-- Start by lining a large sheet pan with parchment paper, and pour the olive oil onto it.
-Then rub the chicken thighs in the oil on both sides to coat and arrange them on the tray.
+- Arrange the chicken on the baking tray.
+Start by lining a large rimmed baking sheet pan with parchment paper, and pour the olive oil onto it.
+Then rub the chicken thighs in the oil on both sides to coat and arrange them on the tray in a single layer.

-- Next, I typically add the potatoes, onions, and garlic, then the sausage.
+- Add the veg and sausage.
+Next, add the potatoes, onions, and garlic, then the sausage.

-- Finally, sprinkle the entire pan with the orange zest and spices, pop the sheet pan in the oven, and go about your business.
+- Add the spices.
+Finally, sprinkle the entire pan with the orange zest and spices, pop the sheet pan in the oven, and go about your business.
 Rotate the pan halfway through and in an hour you’ll have an amazing meal on the table.

 This chicken, sausage, and potato dish is great for families (everyone in my family LOVES it), but it’s classy enough to serve on a platter if you have company coming over.
-Add a salad and some crusty bread and you’re good to go!
+Add a salad and these easy crescent roll garlic knots and you’re good to go!

 - Don’t put all the same ingredients in one spot on the sheet pan.
 Be sure to spread your ingredients out across the pan - in other words, don’t lump all the same type of thing in one spot.
 This dish really benefits from the flavors blending together and mixing the ingredients up on the sheet pan helps to do this while it is baking.

-- Storage.
-Any leftovers can be stored in an airtight container for about 2 days.
+Any leftover chicken and sausage can be stored in an airtight container for about 2 days.

 What To Serve With This Chicken Sheet Pan Dinner.